hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Say life thrives at the frontiers of ruin.
+So, say life thrives at the edges of disorder.
 Is this a theodicy?
 I think not.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
-Loss is loss is loss, and when order runs out, so does life.
+Loss is loss is loss.
+That we are so wholly creatures of the god of ruin is not comfort.
-Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.
+Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.

 By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a representative instance of England's hypothesis.